ilo1511/DAISIM_V3/README.md

             - A lower numerical value for risk translates to high risk.
             - A lower numerical value for herding translates to lower herding
     - `belief_factor`: A constant indicating the strength of investors' belief that the price of DAI is 1.
-    - 'alpha': a constant that influences the price change sensitivity of our herding exponential function
+    - `alpha_1`: a constant indicating the price sensitivity of herding to positive price changes -`alpha_2`: a constant indicating the price sensitivity of herding to positive price changes

 - A sample config file is shown below for a MAKER DAO market simulation for a set of `tx_fee` and `cdp_rate` combinations.
 The config